 The Science Behind Mindfulness and MS: A Survey of Recent Research

 Can practicing mindfulness actually reduce your symptoms of MS?
+Maybe.

 Dr. Amit Sood, for the Mayo Clinic, describes mindfulness (mindful meditation) as “a type of mind-body therapy that involves focusing awareness on what you're experiencing in an open, interested and nonjudgmental way.
 The goal of mindfulness is to create distance between your perception and response to certain situations or feelings, helping you respond more thoughtfully and calmly, and potentially reducing the effects of stress.”